The Best Hidden Spy Apps for Android (2026 Edition)

 • Strong social-first positioning

-• Good fit for teen phone monitoring
+• Good fit for family and teen phone monitoring

 • Clear activity visibility in one dashboard